Aix-les-Bains: Cultural heritage

-The Musée Lapidaire is available to visit, next to the town hall.
-This ancient Gallo-Roman temple, called the Temple of Diana, was converted into an archaeological museum.
+The Musée Lapidaire is located in a former Gallo-Roman temple of Diana, now converted into an archaeological museum.
 The building contains many statues and antique objects, including items from the Bronze Age.
 You can see the remnants of settlements from the Lac du Bourget.
 Another place of heritage and cultural influence, the Lamartine Municipal Library has a large document fonds.
 The name is a tribute to the poet and writer Alphonse de Lamartine.
 The premises should soon be changed, closer to the national baths and Roman baths.

 Several learned societies of Savoy are present in the town of Aix-les-Bains.
 These associations allow enlightened amateurs and specialists to meet around various themes, particularly, regional history or the study of the regional cultural heritage.
 Present, particularly in the town, are the Société du Patrimoine de Savoie [Society of the Heritage of Savoie] (SPS) founded in Aix-les-Bains in 1995, the Société d'Art et d'Histoire d'Aix-les-Bains et sa Région [Society of Art and history of Aix-les-Bains and its Region], founded in 1993, and the Lakeside Archaeology Centre of Aix-en-Savoie, founded in 1975.

-Labels

-Aix-les-Bains radiates on a national scale through the baths, its life, its manifestations (such as the Musilac festival) and all of its labels: